Anti-establishment: Iceland

-The Pirate Party of Iceland has a movement of anti-establishment.
+The Pirate Party of Iceland has an anti-establishment movement.

 India

 In India, the 1960s saw emergence of a group of writers who called themselves Hungryalists.
 They were the first anti-establishment and counter culture writers in Bengal whose dissenting voice drew attention of the government and court cases were filed against them.
 The main anti-establishment voices in Bengali literature have been Malay Roy Choudhury, Samir Roychoudhury, Subimal Basak, Falguny Roy and Tridib Mitra.

 However, anti-establishment littlemag movement is still active both in Bangladesh and West Bengal.

 Italy

 The Five Star Movement (M5S) and the League are considered anti-establishment parties.
 The M5S led by Luigi Di Maio won the most votes in the 2018 Italian general election and formed the largest groups in the Chamber of Deputies and in the Senate.
 The center-right electoral alliance led by League's secretary Matteo Salvini won a pluralities of seats in both houses.
 The M5S and the League agreed to form a government coalition, which resulted in Giuseppe Conte being appointed Prime Minister and forming the 65th government of the Italian Republic.

 Power to the People, a left-wing to far-left electoral alliance comprising several parties, organizations, associations, committees and social centers, is also an anti-establishment movement.
 In its manifesto, membership to Power to the People is described as "social and political, anti-liberist and anti-capitalist, communist, socialist, environmentalist, feminist, secular, pacifist, libertarian and southernist left-wing", whose goal as coalition is "to create real democracy, through daily practices, self-governance experiments, socialisation of knowing and popular participation".
 In the 2018 general election, they obtained 370,320 votes for the Chamber of Deputies (1.13%) and 319,094 votes for the Senate (1.05%), without electing any representatives.